agape-apps/beth-stack/README.md

 lsof -t -i :3000 | xargs kill
 ```

+### TODO
+- Add Customize Bulma with Sass https://bulma.io/documentation/customize/with-sass/
+- add one script to build Bulma, one to build and watch for changes

 ### Potential Issues

 - Route Conflict: The /:page? catch-all route might conflict with other specific routes if they're defined after it.
 Currently it's placed before the .listen(3000) call, which is correct.